Good Vibrations: Publicity and lead-up to release

 Band publicist Derek Taylor, who had promoted Pet Sounds in the UK, played a key role in marketing "Good Vibrations".
 He coined the term "pocket symphony", which Wilson felt "encapsulated the record perfectly".
 A Billboard ad on July 2, 1966, thanking the industry for Pet Sounds sales, included an early reference to the single: "We're moved over the fact that our Pet Sounds brought on nothing but Good Vibrations."
 That summer, Wilson told journalist Tom Nolan: "Our new single, Good Vibrations, is gonna be a monster. ...
 Of course, it's still sticking pretty close to that same boy-girl thing, you know, but with a difference.
 And it's a start.
 It's definitely a start."

 On August 26, Brian and Carl Wilson met Paul McCartney and George Harrison at Taylor's home, where Brian played an acetate of the song.
 Taylor recalled that McCartney was impressed and requested a copy, but Wilson declined, saying he was still unhappy with the mix.
 After the record's completion, Wilson and his assistant Michael Vosse appeared on a local TV show, possibly It's Boss with Sam Riddle or Lloyd Thaxton's dance program.
 Wilson brought out a large basket of vegetables and spoke about the benefits of roughage, confusing the host.
 In Anderle's recollection, Wilson previewed the record while eating carrots, embracing his "vegetable thing" with Riddle.
 Wilson also appeared on KHJ-TV's Teen Rock and Roll Dance Program, introducing the song to the show's in-studio audience and presenting an exclusive preview of the completed record.
-Van Dyke Parks recalled watching the record's television debut on one of these programs, and that when the song slowed in tempo, the teenagers paused their dancing, prompting a nearby A&R executive to remark, "A promotion man's nightmare!"
+Van Dyke Parks attended one of these programs, and later recalled that when the song slowed in tempo and the teenagers paused their dancing, a nearby A&R executive remarked, "A promotion man's nightmare!"